Bicol express: Culture and environment

 The ingredients of coconut and chili peppers are predominant in dishes originating from the Bicol community.
 Both of these ingredients are endemic across the provinces of Bicol.
-There are over 50 million coconut bearing trees in Bicol.
-This makes the Bicol Region the most prosperous region in the Philippines to contain this enormous amount of coconut bearing trees.
-The region also meets the criteria for highly suitable wet conditions for coconut growing zones.
+There are over 50 million coconut-bearing trees in Bicol.
+The region also meets the criteria for highly suitable wet conditions for coconut-growing zones.

-Siling Labuyo (small chili pepper) is commonly used in many Bicolano cuisines.
-Under the Scoville scale, the Scoville Heat Unit of the siling labuyo is 100,000 SHU and siling haba is 50,000 SHU but each of these chili peppers can vary depending on the conditions of their growing environments.
+Siling labuyo (small chili pepper) is commonly used in many Bicolano dishes.
+Under the Scoville scale, the siling labuyo is 100,000 Scoville Heat Units (SHU) and siling haba is 50,000 SHU, but this can vary depending on the conditions of the peppers' growing environments.
 The siling labuyo in Bicol is much spicier than the siling labuyo in Manila, which makes it one of the spiciest chili peppers in the Philippines.
-The Siling Labuyo peppers were introduced by Spanish settlers during their exploration of the New World.
+The siling labuyo peppers were introduced by Spanish settlers during their exploration of the New World.